diontr00/lilvim/Font/README.md

-This will be put into the ~/.local/share/font directory
+This will be put into the ~/.local/share/font directory on Linux and ~/Library/Fonts on Mac